Solenoid Valves

 Central Heating

-In residential heating systems, solenoid valves work in tandem with thermostats and pressure switches to regulate the flow of hot water to radiators, ensuring consistent and efficient heating.
+In residential heating systems, solenoid valves work with thermostats and pressure controls to regulate the flow of hot water or other heating media to radiators and related distribution components.

 Clothes and Dish Washing

-Modern washing machines and dishwashers depend on solenoid valves to control water intake, ensuring the correct volume and timing for optimal cleaning performance.
+Modern washing machines and dishwashers rely on solenoid valves to control water intake, helping deliver the right volume at the right time for consistent cleaning performance and improved water use.

 Agricultural Irrigation